SEED-VT/LLMCodeImpact/Readme.md

 -   Docker
 -   Ollama installed on host
 -   12GB RAM recommended
--   No GPU required for quick mode
+-   Commodity GPU Required

 ## Full Paper Reproduction

--   GPU required
+-   A high-end GPU (e.g., NVIDIA RTX 5090) is required for full paper reproduction.
 -   Java installed (for Java pipeline)
--   Larger runtime expected
+-   A longer runtime should be expected for full reproduction.

 ------------------------------------------------------------------------